JohnnyLdeAlba/enigma4/README.md

 # Banning Users

-When a new page is created or edited an ip address is logged in an "editorstamp".
+When a new page is created or edited an IP address is logged in an "editor stamp".
 The editor stamp cannot be viewed when editing a page but is visible if you view the source code for the page in the browser.